2040 Urey Hall Addition

 Graduate Student Affairs

-Graduate students are accepted to the Department of Chemistry and Biochemistry for study toward the MS in chemistry, the PhD in chemistry, the PhD in chemistry with specialization in bioinformatics, the PhD with specialization in computational science, and the PhD with specialization in multiscale biology.
+Graduate students are accepted to the Department of Chemistry and Biochemistry for study toward the MS in chemistry, the PhD in chemistry, the PhD in chemistry with specialization in bioinformatics, the PhD with specialization in computational science, the PhD with specialization in multiscale biology, and the PhD with specialization in quantitative biology.

 A Plan I (Thesis) MS in chemistry and a Plan II (Comprehensive Examination) MS in chemistry are offered.
 The former allows specialization in one area as well as research experience.
 The latter encourages breadth and offers opportunities to broaden one’s scientific background.

-Admissions: UC San Diego students are admitted for fall, winter, or spring quarter entrance; non-UC San Diego students are normally admitted for fall entrance only.
-Eligibility requirements for admission include solid training in the chemical sciences as judged by the undergraduate record, a 3.0 GPA in chemistry courses completed, and a 3.0 overall GPA.
+Admissions: Students are admitted for fall quarter entrance only.
+Eligibility requirements for admission include solid training in the chemical sciences as judged by the undergraduate record, a minimum 3.0 GPA in chemistry courses completed, and a minimum 3.0 overall GPA.

 Purpose: To prepare students for research careers or for doctoral or professional studies.